michaellgans/holbertonschool-higher_level_programming/python-data_structures/README.md

 ## Lists

 #### Printing a List
 - If you include the `=[]` in the for loop, you create a new list instead of using the current one.
+- If you want to print the list in reverse, you can use the `reversed()` function.
+	- It's important to note that using the `reversed()` function works with sequences and not ranges.
 ```
 for VAR in range(len(LIST)):
   print("{:d}".format(LIST[x]))